All solutions & products

 Capabilities demonstrated

-Multi-agent orchestration Planner–executor design Perceive–reason–act pipelines Tool-use integration (Graph API, task managers, web & vector APIs) Hybrid RAG & retrieval routing Conversation state & lifecycle design Guardrails, scoping & failure handling Agentic-vs-deterministic trade-off judgment
+Multi-agent orchestration Planner–executor design Perceive–reason–act pipelines Space-scoped, least-privilege agent execution Tool-use integration (Graph API, task managers, web & vector APIs) Hybrid RAG & scope-aware retrieval routing Conversation state & lifecycle design Agentic-vs-deterministic trade-off judgment

 Have a similar challenge?

-If you're building an agentic layer that has to plan, use tools, and act autonomously — safely, and with the judgment to know where an agent doesn't belong — let's talk.
+If you're building an agentic layer that has to plan, use tools, and act autonomously — safely, inside a permission model you can defend, and with the judgment to know where an agent doesn't belong — let's talk.

 Get in touch →